What Should I Consider When Buying a Used Electric Vehicle?

 Like any purchase, a little research ahead of time can help you make an intelligent choice.
 Here is a look at eight things you should consider when buying a used electric vehicle.

-1. Ask About Maintenance History
+1. Maintenance History

 While it is true that electric vehicles need far less maintenance than a gasoline vehicle, they are still vehicles with wheels, tires, brakes, and other items that wear out and require repair or replacement.
 So we still suggest asking the previous owner or the dealer about any maintenance or service history that may be available.
 Most importantly, make sure any software upgrades or recalls have been attended to, so the used EV you are purchasing is as up to date as possible.

-2. Get a Detailed Report on Battery Health
+2. Battery Health Report

 Battery failure can be rare, but it does happen – and when it happens, it can be expensive.
 You want to know that the used EV you are considering has a healthy battery – or a fresh one.
 If you have access to a dealer or manufacturer-certified technician, they should be able to plug in the proper diagnostic equipment and provide a battery health report.
 The car itself may also be able to provide you with estimated range on a full battery and battery health reports in one of its menus.